 A native of West Texas, Wiman graduated from Washington and Lee University and later taught at Stanford, Yale, Northwestern, and the Prague School of Economics.
 During his editorship of Poetry, the magazine's circulation has tripled and its influence widened around the world.
 A strong believer in the magazine's famous, 100-year-old "Open Door" policy, Wiman has consistently published formalists alongside experimentalists, as well as greatly expanding the range of prose in the back of the magazine.
 In 2011 Poetry won two prestigious awards—for general excellence and for best podcast—from the American Society of Magazine Editors.

-He poems and essays have appeared in The Atlantic, Harper’s, the NY Times Book Review, and the New Yorker, among others.
+His poems and essays have appeared in The Atlantic, Harper’s, the NY Times Book Review, and the New Yorker, among others.

 About MY BRIGHT ABYSS (Nonfiction, 2013)

-Christian Wiman, an award-winning poet and the editor of Poetry magazine, has had two constants in his life, two things that have defined him and given him solace in his times of need: faith and poetry.
+Christian Wiman, an award-winning poet and former editor of Poetry magazine, has had two constants in his life, two things that have defined him and given him solace in his times of need: faith and poetry.
 But when he was diagnosed with a rare form of cancer, he began to question what his Christian beliefs and his love of poetry could really do—not only to save him from death but also to give him comfort in his pain.
 Completed in the wake of a bone marrow transplant, during a time when Wiman was convinced he was going to die, My Bright Abyss radiates with the intensity of a man attempting to confront his feelings and doubts while he still has time.
 It is a powerful meditation on what it means—for an artist and a person—to have faith not just in God but in anything in the face of death.

 About EVERY RIVEN THING (Poetry, 2011)

 Rarely has a book of poetry so borne the stamp of necessity.
-Whether in stark, haiku-like descriptions of a cancer ward, surrealistic depictions of a social order coming apart, or fluent, defiant outpourings of praise, Wiman pushes his language and forms until they break open, revealing startling new truths within.
+Whether in stark, haiku-like descriptions of a cancer ward; surrealistic depictions of a social order coming apart; or fluent, defiant outpourings of praise, Wiman pushes his language and forms until they break open, revealing startling new truths within.
 The poems are joyful and sorrowful at the same time, abrasive and beautiful, densely physical and credibly mystical.
 They attest to the human hunger to feel existence, even at its most harrowing, and the power of art to make our most intense experiences not only apprehensible but transfiguring.